-Are you envisaging ski holidays in Switzerland in the future?
+Are you dreaming of ski holidays in Switzerland?
 From romantic alpine villages to glamorous towns, there are many fantastic mountain resorts in Switzerland.
 Choosing is not easy, so let me help you identify the best Swiss ski resort for you.

 Whichever the destination, you can hardly go wrong in Switzerland.
 The alpine scenery ranges from beautiful to magnificent.
-Ski slopes for any level are abundant.
+Ski slopes for any level are abundant, and skiing in the Swiss alps is a real treat.
 And even if you’re not a skier (or not yet), winter holidays in Switzerland are a lot of fun, and there’s plenty to do.

 Which are the best ski resorts in Switzerland?